Duolingo leagues are definitely one of Duolingo’s biggest and most popular features.

 A Duolingo league is basically a weekly leaderboard containing 30 random users from across all platforms, including IOS, Android and desktop.

-The leagues are ranked on XP — the user with the most XP at the end of the week will finish top of the leaderboard, win a bunch of gems (or lingots) and get promoted to the next league up.
+League leaderboards are ranked on XP — the user with the most XP at the end of the week will finish top of the leaderboard and get promoted to the next league.

-Anyone who finishes 26th or lower — in what is known as the Demotion Zone — will be relegated to the previous league.
+Anyone who finishes 24th or lower — in what is known as the demotion zone — will be relegated to the previous league.

 Follow me on Duolingo!